camelot-os/sentry-kernel/doc/concepts/sw_architecture/task_layout.rst

    * copy got section from flash to RAM
    * copy data section from flash to RAM
-   * zeroify SVC-Exchange aread
+   * zeroify SVC-Exchange area
    * zeroify bss area

 The usage of Global Offset Table in Sentry allows support for relocations, which gives the build system the ability to modify the position of application **after** the application compilation and link time.
-This also allows reusability of fully generic applications ELF files while the Sentry ABI retrocompatibility is kept (same major version).
+This also allows reusability of fully generic applications ELF files while the Sentry ABI backward compatibility is kept (same major version).

 The task mapping is done based on the task metadata table forged by the build system and included in the final firmware binary at a predefined section address.

-As the task meatadata table is an external input content for Sentry kernel:
+As the task metadata table is an external input content for Sentry kernel:

    1. the task metadata table aim to be kept authenticated using HMAC field To validate the metadata authenticity